Bognar/bognar.old/_posts/2022-07-20-How-to-setup-Openvas-in-Docker-Container.markdown

 Create a new user:openvasmd --create-user=dookie
 {% endhighlight %}

-The OpenVAS is free, but the Greenbone Networks company has enterprise level edition also.
+The OpenVAS is free, but the Greenbone Networks company has enterprise-level edition also.
 This is maybe not the best solution when it comes to security, but it is free and much better than having nothing.
-Some of alternativ solutions are Qualys, Nessus, Intrude, Zscaler and most of them cost a few thousend monthley.
+Some alternative solutions are Qualys, Nessus, Intrude, Zscaler and most of them cost a few thousand monthly.